Cleanup & Remediation

 - Protective of life, health and the environment;

 A site-specific Health and Safety Plan (HASP) is prepared for each RAP and put into effect for all tasks at the work site.
 Although the cleanup site may be as large as a former military base or as modest as a neighborhood gas station or dry cleaner, the anticipated end result is to obtain regulatory closure and receive a “No Further Action Letter.”

-All cleanup and remediation activities at OGI Environmental are conducted by or under the direct supervision of Nevada Certified Environmental Managers as required by Nevada statute.
+All cleanup and remediation activities completed by OGI are conducted by or under the direct supervision of Nevada Certified Environmental Managers as required by Nevada statute.
 OGI professional and technical support personnel have acquired extensive experience in soil and groundwater remediation.
 They have completed or have underway hundreds of investigations/remedial actions including the full range of site characterization, risk assessment, remediation system design and installation, system operations/maintenance, and monitoring.
 OGI combines technical expertise and creative remediation strategies with known treatment technologies to provide a variety of methods for resolving environmental contamination problems.
 Our cleanup plans and strategies are designed to meet regulatory, budgetary, and time constraints.